huggingface/blog/bert-cpu-scaling-part-1.md

 ## 2. Benchmarking methodology

-When it comes to leveraging BERT-like models from Hugging Face's model hub there are many knobs which can be tuned to make things faster.
+When it comes to leveraging BERT-like models from Hugging Face's model hub, there are many knobs which can be tuned to make things faster.
 Also, in order to quantify what "faster" means, we will rely on widely adopted metrics:

 - **Latency**: Time it takes for a single execution of the model (i.e. forward call)